 We have now informally derived the definition of Derive (Fig. 4(g)) from its specification (Eq.
 (1)) and its typing.
-But formally speaking, we have defined Derive, hence we must prove that Derive satisfies Eq.
+But formally speaking, Derive is instead a definition.
+So in the rest of this section, we'll have to prove that Derive satisfies Eq.
 (1).
-This proof is discussed in the remainder of the section.